allerter/spotify-telegram-sync/README.md

 Go to [my.telegram.org](https://my.telegram.org/).
 After logging in, go to *API development tools*, and create an app.
 After creating the app, copy *App api\_id* and *App api\_hash*.
-Next up is getting those two Telegram sessions.
+Next up is getting a Telegram account session in string format.

-Now run `string_session.py` in the `setup` folder twice to get two string sessions (one for the web process, and one for the worker process).
+Now run `string_session.py` in the `setup` folder to get the string session.
 You can run the script from the command line:

     python string_session.py